-Livestock carrying values have reduced on prior year, driven by market price declines on both Non-Wagyu and Wagyu livestock, partially offset by an increased herd size and heavier animals.
+Livestock carrying values have reduced 3% on prior year, driven by a decline in market price of livestock, while herd size and animal weights remained stable.

-Market values of all animals have declined significantly over the past year, leading to a \$149.4 million market value decline on cattle values at the FY24 year-end.
-This change in market price is driven by market dynamics, and is an unrealised mark-to-market adjustment on our herd.
+Market values have fluctuated over the past year, leading to a net \$4.7 million market value decline on cattle values at the 31 March 2025 year-end date.
+This change in market price has been driven by supply in the market, and resulted in an unrealised mark-to-market adjustment on our herd.
 Our herd is primarily held for the production of beef and therefore the majority are not disposed of through the market sales process.

-The herd headcount has improved 5% due to brandings from the Company's internal breeding program.
-The Company continues to benefit from its integrated supply chain, with a predominantly self-sustaining herd, and has the ability to adapt its holdings within a sustainable carrying capacity to meet its strategic requirements.
+The herd headcount has remained stable following the herd rebuild in previous periods.
+The Company continues to leverage its integrated supply chain, supported by a largely self-sustaining herd, and maintains the flexibility to adjust its livestock holdings within sustainable carrying capacity parameters to align with strategic objectives.